 Organized and task-driven

-Some daytime availability required to visit food shelf location
+Some daytime availability required to meet with food shelf partners

-Flexible and mostly remote, with the ability to control meeting times and deadlines
+Flexible and remote, with the ability to control meeting times and deadlines

 Participating in a unique organization supporting the work and sustainability of MN food shelves.